Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/README.md

 graph.
 I’m not aware of any graph-based physics engine, but I see no reason why it wouldn’t work.

+### Invent Your Own Laws

+For most physics engines, if you need something extremely custom, you either have to put in the hooks in the right places to trick the engine into doing what you want, or even worse, modify the code directly.
+In Psyshock, you own the engine.
+It is up to you whether or not you want to use the physical rules provided or make up your own.
+Do you want every object to experience its own rate of time?
+Such a concept would usually require a custom physics engine.
+But with Psyshock, this can be achieved with much less effort.

 ## Known Issues

 -   This release is missing quite a few collider shapes, queries, and FindPairs